KMKfw/kmk_firmware/docs/Officially_Supported_Microcontrollers.md

 # Officially supported microcontrollers
-While most Circuitpython devices are great for hand wired keyboards, most keyboards are designed to accept a Pro Micro.
+While most CircuitPython devices are great for hand wired keyboards, most keyboards are designed to accept a Pro Micro.
 The boards listed below either are, or can be adapted to that pinout to use common keyboards already on the market.